-The Decision to File a Formal Complaint
+The Decision to File a Complaint

-As noted throughout this Policy, all Complainants have a certain degree of rights with respect to the control of the University's response to allegations of sexual harassment.
-A Complainant (i.e., alleged victim of sexual harassment) can choose not to file a Formal Complaint.
+As noted throughout this Policy, all Complainants have a certain degree of rights with respect to the control of the University's response to allegations of sex discrimination or sex-based harassment.
+A Complainant (i.e., alleged victim) can choose not to file a Complaint.
+In the absence of a Complaint or the withdrawal of any or all of the allegations in a Complaint, and in the absence or termination of an informal resolution process, the Title IX Coordinator will honor a Complainant's request not to proceed with a Complaint investigation, however, may initiate a Complaint if based on a fact-specific determination the conduct alleged presents an imminent and serious threat to the health or safety of the Complainant or other person or prevents the recipient from ensuring equal access based on sex to its education Program or Activity.
 In deciding whether a Complaint must be pursued, the Title IX Coordinator and/or Deputy Title IX Coordinator will consider the increased risk that the Respondent will commit additional violations of this Policy, such as:

-- whether there are, or have been other reports of sexual harassment made against the Respondent; - whether the Respondent has a history of arrests or records from a prior school indicating a history of violence; - whether the Respondent has threatened further sexual harassment or other violence against the Complainant or others; - whether the sexual harassment was allegedly committed by multiple persons; - whether the sexual harassment was perpetrated with a weapon; - whether the Complainant is a minor; - whether the University possesses other means to obtain relevant evidence of the sexual harassment (e.g., security cameras or personnel, physical evidence); - whether the reported incident of sexual harassment reveals a pattern of perpetration (e.g., via illicit use of drugs or alcohol) at a given location or by a particular group.
+- whether there are, or have been other reports of sex discrimination or sex-based harassment made against the Respondent; - whether the Respondent has a history of arrests or records from a prior school indicating a history of violence;

+- whether the Respondent has threatened further sex-based discrimination, harassment or other violence against the Complainant or others; - whether the conduct was allegedly committed by multiple persons; - whether the sex-based harassment was perpetrated with a weapon; - whether the Complainant is a minor; - whether the University possesses other means to obtain relevant evidence of the alleged conduct (e.g., security cameras or personnel, physical evidence); - whether the reported incident of sex-based harassment reveals a pattern of perpetration (e.g., via illicit use of drugs or alcohol) at a given location or by a particular group.

-If the Title IX Coordinator or Deputy Title IX Coordinator determines that it will file a Formal Complaint, the Title IX Coordinator or Deputy Title IX Coordinator will inform the Complainant prior to such filing.
+If the Title IX Coordinator or Deputy Title IX Coordinator determines that it will file a Complaint, the Title IX Coordinator or Deputy Title IX Coordinator will inform the Complainant prior to such filing and appropriately address any reasonable concerns about the Complaint's safety or the safety of others.
 Ongoing Supportive Measures will be available throughout the process.
+In such cases, the Title IX Coordinator is not considered the "Complainant" or otherwise a party to the Grievance Process and will serve free from bias or conflict of interest for or against either the Complainant or Respondent.

-Filing a Formal Complaint
+Filing a Complaint

-As noted, any Complainant participating in or attempting to participate in a University Program or Activity has the right to file a Formal Complaint alleging sexual harassment against a Respondent and requesting that the University investigate the allegations.
-A Formal Complaint is a self-prepared document submitted in person, by mail, or by e-mail to:
+As noted, any Complainant participating in or attempting to participate in a University Program or Activity has the right to file a Complaint alleging sex discrimination or sex-based harassment against a Respondent and requesting that the University investigate the allegations.
+A Complaint maybe oral or in writing submitted in person, by telephone, by mail, or by e-mail to:

+Christine Rosado

+Title IX Coordinator

+Seay Administration Building

+400 Jefferson Street

+Hackettstown, NJ 07840

+Christine.Rosado@CentenaryUniversity.edu

+P: 908-852-1400 x2334

+or

-Christine Rosado Title IX Coordinator Seay Administration Building 400 Jefferson Street Hackettstown, NJ 07840 Christine.Rosado@CentenaryUniversity.edu P: 908-852-1400 x2334 or
+Julie Lorenzo Deputy Title IX Coordinator Seay Administration Building 400 Jefferson Street Hackettstown, NJ 07840

-Julie Lorenzo Deputy Title IX Coordinator Seay Administration Building 400 Jefferson Street Hackettstown, NJ 07840 Julie.Lorenzo@CentenaryUniversity.edu P: 908-852-1400 x2364
+Julie.Lorenzo@CentenaryUniversity.edu P: 908-852-1400 x2364